Netherlands

 Local currency: EUR

-Hiring, Negotiating and Doing Business in Canada
+Hiring, Negotiating and Doing Business in Netherlands

 Written employment contract